kephale/kyleharrington.com/terms.md

 ### Cookies and Web Beacons

+When you visit this site cookies are stored on your computer to identify trusted traffic, which are used by the content network, Cloudflare.
+This prevents attacks and enables secure access to the website.
+For more information you can read Cloudflare's [privacy policy](https://www.cloudflare.com/privacypolicy) and [terms of service](https://www.cloudflare.com/terms/).

 ### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 For more information you can read the [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).